Abraham-newbie/Replication/README.md

 > $ conda activate project_env

-The best way to view the notebook is to clone accordinly, or to view through nbviewer as tables and equations do not render well in github.
+The best way to view the notebook is to clone accordingly, or to view through nbviewer as tables and equations do not render well in github.
 Please reach out to abrahamrajuloyola@gmail.com for any comments or feedback.